MeowNowApp/MeowNow/README.md

 ├── style.css        # Basic styling for the page
 ├── script.js        # Handles fetching and displaying random images
-├── list.php         # Generates a list of image files in the cats directory
-|── cats/            # Where all the cat images are stored
+├── list.php         # Generates a list of image files in the cats directory └── cats/            # Where all the cat images are stored
-└── .env             # Environment variables (not included in this example, however a template is provided in .env.example for reference)
 ```

 ## Purpose